 The nominating and corporate governance committee of our board of directors consists of Messrs.
 Jacobson, Ittycheria and Shah.
 Mr. Jacobson is the chair of the nominating and corporate governance committee.
+The board of directors has appointed Ms. Cole to the nominating and corporate governance committee subject to and effective upon her election to the board of directors.

-Our board of directors reviews the Nasdaq listing standards definition of independence on an annual basis and has determined that each member of the nominating and corporate governance committee satisfies the independence requirements under Nasdaq listing standards.
+Our board of directors reviews the Nasdaq listing standards definition of independence on an annual basis and has determined that each member of and nominee to the nominating and corporate governance committee satisfies the independence requirements under Nasdaq listing standards.